 Some local trivia: Mt.
 Nyiragongo, an active volcano that never stops belching smoke into Goma’s already smoky sky, threatens the people as ominously as the guerilla forces do.
 Black veins of hardened lava branch along Goma’s streets, wearing out suspensions, reminding everyone of the 2002 eruption that left 120,000 homeless.

 Goma is the home of the Chukudu, a wooden scooter with hubs made from old truck bearings, that locals ride over the unpaved roads, sometimes with nearly a thousand pounds of produce or other cargo (don’t ask me how this works).

 Goma and Gisenyi sit on the gorgeous shore of Lake Kivu, which would likely be an even more desireable resort destination if it didn’t periodically explode.

 [I took the pictures on this trip with an already-obsolete point-n-shoot camera.
-I didn’t want the experience to be about photography, which can sometimes turn your attention toward some idealized future version of a time and place.
+I didn’t want the experience to be about photography, which can sometimes turn your attention toward some idealized version of a time and place, a construction that takes the place of memory.
 The cheap tourist camera was a bit of insurance that I’d stay present.
 The tradeoff is some muddiness and lost detail.]